brycesimonds/malt-matcher-BE/README.md

         development process to create an app that centers around something we are all passionate about: BEER!
 </h2>
+## About This Project
 We worked with a React Framework on the [front-end](https://github.com/malt-matcher/malt-matcher-FE) and Ruby on Rails on the [back-end](https://github.com/malt-matcher/malt-matcher-BE), and on both sides, we implemented GraphQL to create this app to find the breweries that carried our brew of choice.
+The backend GraphQL API allows the client to access the full capabilities of the API data from a single end point.

 We hope you enjoy our app while you're here!
 Please feel free to reach out to any of us!

 Cheers!

 ## Backend Table of Contents
 * [Local Setup](https://github.com/malt-matcher/malt-matcher-BE/blob/main/README.md#local-setup)
 * [Deployment](https://github.com/BandAid-2205/bandaid-2205-be/blob/main/README.md#deployment)